 In other words: if cookies can be used to identify an individual - they are considered personal data (before ePR is enforced).

-[icon name="icon-star"] Cookies are only small part of personal data that is managed by organizations.
-This is why you should review how and what personal information you collect and store in order to comply with GDPR.
+[icon name="icon-star"] Cookies are only a small part of personal data that is managed by organizations.
+This is why you should review how and what personal information you collect and store to comply with GDPR.

 ePR and GDPR